MicrosoftDocs/azure-devops-docs/docs/organizations/security/security-best-practices.md

   - Use either the built-in security groups or custom security groups to manage permissions.
 For more information, see [Grant or restrict permissions to specific tasks](restrict-access.md).
 - **Disable *“Allow public projects”*:**
   - In your organization’s policy settings, disable the option to create public projects.
-  - Azure DevOps Services allows you to switch project visibility from public to private (and vice versa).
+  - Switch project visibility from public to private (and vice versa).
   - Users who haven’t signed into your organization have read-only access to public projects.
   - Signed-in users can be granted access to private projects and make permitted changes.
 - **Restrict project creation:**